Julian22222/PRACTICE/Next_and_NestJS/6README_NEST.md

 - NotFoundEception
 - ForbiddenException
 - and etc.
+- Don't use plain JavaScript Error - throw new Error("USer not found")
 - can create your own custome exceptions

 for example: when you throw an error page, or 404 - not found page